Service Animals: Getting A Service Dog For Anxiety

 Service animals (SAs)—which are typically dogs—are individually trained to perform daily tasks for an individual with a disability, according to the Americans with Disabilities Act (ADA).
 Though most people think of service animals as helping people with physical disabilities, they can also be useful for those experiencing a mental health condition, such as anxiety.
 For example, a service animal may remind a person with anxiety to do a specific task like take their medication, or they may help detect when a panic attack may be coming on in a person with panic disorder.
 Some SAs may be trained to provide deep pressure therapy (DPT), which typically involves hugging or cuddling and can have a significant impact on the day-to-day lives of those living with a mental illness.
 When a dog is used for support related to a mental health condition, they may be referred to as a psychiatric service dog (PSD).
 Psychiatric service dogs are not the same as emotional support animals (ESAs).

-Adding an animal to your home and your life can be a life-changing decision, so it’s worth considering it carefully.
+Adding a dog or other service animal to your home and your life can be a life-changing decision, so it’s worth considering it carefully.
 The following are benefits that service animals or emotional support animals could potentially provide to an individual with an anxiety disorder, and they should generally be considered alongside the costs and responsibilities of acquiring a service dog.

 1. Service dogs can help improve your quality of life